 Subject Coordinators are responsible for providing teacher education students with academic programs which prepare them for their work and learning in professional settings.
 The Subject Coordinator's role is to:

-University Liaison Officers (ULOs) and Professional Experience Liaison Officers (PELOs) are experienced educators.
-The ULOs provide face-to-face support to students in their placement sites; and the PELOs provide support via electronic means including, telephone, email, or Skype for those students who are located in remote schools/early childhood settings and no ULO is available.
+The University Liaison Officers (ULOs) and Professional Experience Liaison Officers (PELOs) are experienced teachers.
+The ULOs provide face-to-face support to students in their placement sites; and the PELOs provide support via electronic means including, telephone, email, or skype for those students who are located in remote schools/early childhood settings and no ULO is available.
 The liaison role includes the following: